Top

 • And some days we write them on a partner’s back – with our finger of course – while spelling them in silly voices!
 (Visual, Textile, and Auditory)

 A few years ago I set out to create a multi-sensory sight word practice page that my students could do independently in a center.
-The result was a single page (can you say Yay! for saving copies) that allowed my students to practice reading and writing their sight word in 6 different ways.
+The result was a single page (can you say Yay! for saving copies) that allowed my students to practice reading and writing their sight words in 6 different ways.
 Not only did my students LOVE them but I saw an almost instant improvement in how quickly they were mastering these words.

-Come Sight Word Practice Page
+Sight Word Practice Pages That Students Love

-• First they touch the word (textile) , say the word and spell it orally (visual and auditory) Then they trace the word with their finger (visual and textile)
+• First, they touch the word (textile), say the word, and spell it orally (visual and auditory) Then they trace the word with their finger (visual and textile)

-• Next up the class favorite, Rainbow Writing.
+• Next up, the class favorite, Rainbow Writing.
 There is something about using different colors that really helps those visual learners. (visual and textile)

 • Then it’s time for a little word search (visual)